simplex-chat/simplex-chat/blog/20241210-simplex-network-v6-2-servers-by-flux-business-chats.md

 iOS notifications in a decentralized network is a complex problems.
 We [support iOS notifications](./20220404-simplex-chat-instant-notifications.md#our-ios-approach-has-one-trade-off) from early versions of the app, focussing on preserving privacy as much as possible.
 But the reliability of notifications was not good enough.

 We solved several problems of notification delivery in this release:
-- messaging servers no longer nowlose notificaitons while notification servers are restarted.
+- messaging servers no longer lose notifications while notification servers are restarted.
-- even though Apple can drop notifications while your device is offline (about 15-20% of notifications are dropped because of it), the servers and the new version of the app work around this problem by always delivering several last notifications for different contacts or group connections - the app may show several contact names in the notification in some cases.
+- Apple can drop notifications while your device is offline - about 15-20% of notifications are dropped because of it.
+The servers and the new version of the app work around this problem by delivering several last notifications, to show notifications correctly even when Apple drops them.
-- the app would also receive multiple messages from one contact when you device missed some notifications.

-With all these changes the iOS notificaitons remained as private and secure as before.
+With these changes the iOS notifications remained as private and secure as before.
 The notifications only contain metadata, without the actual messages, and even the metadata is end-to-end encrypted between SimpleX notification servers and the client device, inaccessible to Apple push notification servers.

 There are two remaining problems we will solve soon:
 - iOS only allows to use 25mb of device memory when processing notifications in the background.
 This limit didn't change for many years, and it is challenging for decentralized design.
-If the app uses more memory, iOS kills it and the notification is not shown.
+If the app uses more memory, iOS kills it and the notification is not shown – approximately 10% of notifications can be lost because of that.
-- for notifications to work, the app has to communicate with the notification server about every contact and group connection it needs to enable notifications for.
-If the user puts the app into the background too quickly, the app may fail to enable notification for the new contacts.
-We plan to change clients and servers to delegate this task to messaging servers, to remove the need for this additional communication entirely.
+- for notifications to work, the app communicates with the notification server.
+If the user puts the app in background too quickly, the app may fail to enable notification for the new contacts.
+We plan to change clients and servers to delegate this task to messaging servers, to remove the need for this additional communication entirely, without any impact on privacy and security.
 This will happen early next year.

 ## SimpleX network